HollyDraz/weekend-react-gallery/README.md

 ## Description

+Directly above this is how long it took you to develop the project.
 Your project description goes here.
 What problem did you solve?
 How did you solve it?

+To see the fully functional site, please visit: DEPLOYED VERSION OF APP

 ## Prerequisites
 [] Node.js
 [] Postico

 ## Installation
 [] Create a database named your TABLE NAME